Fantasía (Sebastián Yatra album)

 Fantasía (English: Fantasy) is the second studio album by Colombian singer Sebastián Yatra, released on April 12, 2019, through Universal Music.
 It was produced by Andrés Torres, Mauricio Rengifo, Jon Leone, Mau y Ricky, Camilo, Julio Reyes Copello, Andrés Saavedra, Andy Clay, Fernando "Toby" Tobon, Jorge Luis Bello and Andres Munera, and features collaborations with Reik, Camilo, Tommy Torres and Beret.

 At the 20th Annual Latin Grammy Awards, the album was nominated for Album of the Year and Best Contemporary Pop Vocal Album, while the collaboration with Reik, "Un Año", received a nomination for Song of the Year.
 The album was also nominated for Best Latin Pop Album at the 62nd Annual Grammy Awards (Yatra's first and only Grammy nomination to date), as well as winning Album of the Year at the Premios Nuestra Tierra and Favorite Pop/Rock Album at the Latin American Music Awards of 2019.

-The album topped the Billboard Latin Pop Albums chart, being Yatra's second album to do so, the first one being Mantra in 2018.
+The album debuted atop the US Billboard Latin Pop Albums chart with 5,000 album-equivalent units, being Yatra's second album to do so, the first one being Mantra in 2018.
 The album peaked at numbers 4 and 5 on the Spanish Albums chart and Billboard Top Latin Albums chart, respectively.